haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-new-0.7.md

 #### Precautions

 I don't know if the phrase "the sample amount must not be too large" has set off alarm bells for everyone.
-When the sample amount is very small, the reading is very susceptible to the impact of the evaporation.
+When the sample amount is very small, the reading is very susceptible to the impact of evaporation.
 Although pocketsciencecoffee stated in the article that as long as the measurement time is kept within three minutes, the impact should not be too significant, to be safe, I would still recommend keeping the measurement time within one minute (or even half a minute) when using this method.

 ### Pre-Experiment: Data Measurement Method